Written by Irina Popescu (2nd edition, updated on 9.11.2018),

-The European Commission tabled, on 24 February 2017, a proposal for a regulation establishing a multiannual plan to manage fisheries of small pelagic fish stocks (anchovy and sardine) in the Adriatic Sea.
-These stocks, which are in a poor state, are exploited mainly by Italian and Croatian fishing vessels.
-The European Parliament (EP) will now begin to examine this proposal.
+On 9 October 2018, Parliament’s Committee on Fisheries (PECH) adopted its report on a proposed multiannual plan to manage fisheries of small pelagic fish stocks (anchovy and sardine) in the Adriatic Sea.
+These stocks, which are in a poor state, are managed under a complex legal framework at EU, national and international level.
+They are exploited mainly by Italian and Croatian fishing vessels.

 |Proposal for a regulation of the European Parliament and of the Council establishing a multi-annual plan for small pelagic stocks in the Adriatic Sea and the fisheries exploiting those stocks|

 Norica Nicolai (ALDE, Romania)